 N.Y.
 Election Law (5-508) allows victims of domestic violence who obtain a court order from NY Supreme Court in the county where they are registered to have their voter registration record kept separate and apart from other registration records and not be made available for inspection or copying by the public or any other person, except election officials acting within the course and scope of their official duties.
 Under a separate section of the law (11-306), you can also be excused from going to your polling place to vote and get a special ballot.
 For further information, you should contact your local board of elections for their confidential registration and special ballot procedures.

-The next election will be the State and Local Primary Election, Thursday, September 13, 2012.
+The next election will be the General Election, Tuesday, November 5, 2013.
 For more information regarding filing or registration dates or deadlines refer to the Political Calendar.

 What hours are polling places open?